|Frequency Response (-3dB)||40Hz - 35kHz|

 If you have a blue (or greenish) bypass switch, the problem is probably that it has broke.
-We can replace it for you.
-Cody can help you with that, please email him at email@example.com.
+We can replace it for you, please email us at email@example.com.

 Question: Even when I'm bypassing the pedal, it seems like there's a volume drop and/or tone loss.
 What's going on?

 Answer: See the above answer.
-Contact Cody at firstname.lastname@example.org and he'll help you out.
+Email firstname.lastname@example.org and we'll help you out!